Add a field to checkout

 Terminal

-Set a namespace and key for the metafield where you want to store the custom field value.
+Set a namespace and key for the cart metafield where you want to store the custom field value.

 Later, you'll expose values stored in this metafield to merchants in the Shopify admin.